aaalgo/kgraph/README.md

 The KGraph C++ API is based on two central concepts: the index oracle and the search oracle.
 (Oracle is a fancy way of calling a user-defined callback function that behaves like a black box.)
-KGraph works solely with object IDs from 0 to N-1, and relies on the oracles to map the IDs to actual data objects and computes the similarity.
+KGraph works solely with object IDs from 0 to N-1, and relies on the oracles to map the IDs to actual data objects and to compute the similarity.
 To use KGraph, the user has to extend the following two abstract classes

 ```cpp